-In a single supply application (both 3 V and 5 V), the V+ and V- of the op amp can be taken directly from the supplies to the AD7858/AD7858L which eliminates the need for extra external power supplies.
+In a single supply application (5 V), the V+ and V- of the op amp can be taken directly from the supplies to the AD7856 which eliminates the need for extra external power supplies.
 When operating with rail-to-rail inputs and outputs, at frequencies greater than 10 kHz care must be taken in selecting the particular op amp for the application.
 In particular for single supply applications the input amplifiers should be connected in a gain of -1 arrangement to get the optimum performance.
-Figure 13 shows the arrangement for a single supply application with a 50 Ω and 10 nF low-pass filter (cutoff frequency 320 kHz) on the AIN(+) pin.
+Figure 13 shows the arrangement for a single supply application with a 50 $\Omega$ and 10 nF low-pass filter (cutoff frequency 320 kHz) on the AIN(+) pin.
 Note that the 10 nF is a capacitor with good linearity to ensure good ac performance.
-Recommended single supply op amps are the AD820 and the AD820-3 V.
+Recommended single supply op amp is the AD820.